How many workouts are needed to lose summer pounds

 How much exercise do you need to lose weight or maintain weight loss?

 Research consistently shows that building exercise into your routine is helpful in losing weight.
 For example, in a study published in August 2012 in the journal Obesity, women who both dieted and exercised lost more weight than those who dieted alone.
 However, if you’re trying to control your weight through exercise, you’ll probably need to devote a little more time to exercise.
 This is because 150-250 minutes per week of moderate-intensity physical activity yields only modest weight loss results, and to lose a significant amount of weight, you may need to do some intensity exercise. moderate for more than 250 minutes per week (in addition to dietary intervention).
 So how much exercise do you need in a day?
-That equates to about an hour, five days a week.
+That equates to regarding an hour, five days a week.

 People looking to lose a significant amount of weight, more than 5% of their body weight, should get more than 300 minutes of moderate-intensity activity per week to achieve their goals.